Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-Many qualitative researchers use methods where findings emerge from the bottom up from the data, such as grounded theory, which encourages interactions with data without imposing a view from pre-conceived theories.
-Researchers wondered whether bringing in the external interpretations, language, and potentially even theory from an LLM were in alignment with qualitative approaches that value a researcher's bottom up approach (P1, P3, P6, P9, P12, P16).
-P6 worried about letting LLMs lead theme generation: \textit{``My biggest worry is having AI code qualitative data: that feels a little bit different than engaging in a thematic analysis where we're letting the data drive the themes and we're recognizing that as humans, we're bringing the meaning to those themes and putting that in.''} Using LLMs to create an interpretation of data could also lead to the reproduction of standpoints in the LLM's training data that marginalizes people through stance, or produces outright errors.
+Many qualitative researchers use methods where findings emerge from the data bottom-up, such as grounded theory, which encourages deep interaction with the data without imposing a view from pre-conceived theories.
+Researchers wondered whether bringing in the external interpretations, language, and potentially even theory from an LLM were in alignment with these qualitative approaches (P1, P3, P6, P9, P12, P16).
+P6 worried about letting LLMs lead theme generation: \textit{``My biggest worry is having AI code qualitative data: that feels a little bit different than engaging in a thematic analysis where we're letting the data drive the themes and we're recognizing that as humans, we're bringing the meaning to those themes.''} Using LLMs to create an interpretation of data could produce outright errors or produce standpoints that marginalize people.
 P16 said, \textit{"these people didn't agree to editing their words or modifying their perspective"} stressing the personal responsibility researchers feel in making sure participants are heard on their own terms.
-On the other hand, past tools have supported researchers in exploring data in new ways \cite{jiang2021supporting} and builders could design tools to keep the values of exploration and emergence in mind.

-Relying on interpretations produced by an LLM may also reduce researchers' engagement with their own context and subjectivity.
+A few participants reflected that relying on a single language model or sole output to engage with qualitative data might reduce the impact of their own perspective.
 P1 shared: \textit{``There's a little bit of like domain expertise that you're able to apply as a researcher and spend time in the space and spend time with these individuals,"} and in using LLMs to do this, P16 said, \textit{``I think we lose out on that, because now we're going with this very centralized, generalized model."}

-If LLMs present researchers with a single "generalized" view of the data which they accept in their workflows at face value, we risk losing diverse ways of eliciting insight from the data.
-Previous work has surfaced similar concern from qualitative researchers, who express wanting to develop their own ideas before being influenced by external insights and theories from AI, \cite{overney2024sensemate, lam2024concept}; \citet{hong2022scholastic} similarly notes participant concerns that ``algorithms that output potentially immutable data summaries could bias knowledge generation.''
-The single view presented by LLMs in typical interfaces like ChatGPT also do so without presenting likely or unlikely alternatives, but future interfaces could make exploring other potential outputs easier, potentially allowing researchers to see their data in new ways.
-Given that interactions with AI can durably shape our beliefs, \cite{conspiracy_science} researchers understandably wonder how LLMs may shape their insights, especially if they interact with LLMs before deeply engaging with the data themselves.